THE RISE OF SLOW TRAVELING

 Slow Travel vs Fast Travel

-Fast travel consists of weekend trips or visiting one location a couple of weeks at most.
-Slow travel allows you to make more meaningful connections, because of the longer length trip you get to spend more time with people.
+Fast travel consists of weekend trips or visiting one location for a couple of weeks, at most.
+Slow travel allows you to make more meaningful connections, because of the longer length trip you get to spend more time with people, including locals and other fellow travelers.
 Fast travel can also lead to burnout as you’re constantly on the road without a break to catch your breath.
 Fast travel in this case would be exhausting to combine into a remote work travel lifestyle, routines would constantly get interrupted by new destinations and constant changes of scenery.

 Fast travel is ideal when you want to get away, and I mean truly get away and not turn your trip into a work trip, for a couple of nights and your goal is to see as much as possible as if there was no tomorrow.
 On the other hand, if you plan to explore while working and the thought of travel excites you yet you realize creating a sustainable travel lifestyle requires some stability and routine, then slow travel is for you!